We’re Hiring! View Our Open Positions

 Are you feeling overwhelmed or stuck with life's challenges?

-Counseling and therapy are key elements of the Harmony approach to mental health care.
-Through a wide range of evidence-based approaches, including cognitive-behavioral therapy, dialectical behavior therapy, and psychodynamic therapy, our team can address a variety of mental health concerns; everything from anxiety and depression to PTSD and relationship problems.
+Mental health counseling and therapy are central to the Harmony approach to mental health care.
+Using evidence-based methods like cognitive-behavioral therapy, dialectical behavior therapy, and psychodynamic therapy, we address a range of issues, including anxiety, depression, PTSD, and relationship challenges.

-Therapy is a collaborative effort, meaning therapists and clients work together to identify and achieve goals.
-Our therapists are compassionate, supportive, and empathetic.
-They create a safe, judgment-free environment where clients can explore their past experiences and develop healthy coping skills for their futures.
+Therapy is a collaborative process where therapists and clients work together to set and achieve goals.
+Our compassionate, supportive therapists provide a safe, judgment-free space for clients to explore their past and build healthy coping skills for the future.

-At Harmony, A Member of Transformations Care Network, we understand that each person’s mental health journey is unique.
-That’s why we strive to offer a wide range of options to meet the needs of each individual client.
-You might be looking for short-term, solution-focused therapy or longer-term, depth-oriented work, and either way, our team is here to support your needs.
-If you are ready to start your mental health counseling and therapy journey, schedule an appointment with one of our therapists today.
+Harmony, part of the Transformations Care Network, knows every mental health journey is unique.
+That’s why we offer a range of options to meet each client’s needs.
+Whether you’re seeking short-term, solution-focused therapy or longer-term, in-depth support, our team is here to help.
+If you are ready to start your mental health treatment journey, schedule an appointment with one of our therapists today.

 Acceptance and Commitment Therapy